 We ran two Limitless conferences in August - for students all throughout Canterbury and the West Coast.
-We had 360 students attend, and we were excited to work with 27 schools throughout the region, who brought students to the program.
-Once again, the support to provide this program was absolutely phenomenal.
+We had 360 students attend, and we were excited to work with 27 schools throughout the region, who brought students to the programme.
+Once again, the support to provide this programme was absolutely phenomenal.
 We'd love to say a massive thank you to all those who gave their time and talent to see Limitless conference come to life.
-The Limitless conference was adapted and developed based off what we learnt from our 2016 programs, and input from various Limitless supporters and students.
+The Limitless conference was adapted and developed based off what we learnt from our 2016 programmes, and input from various Limitless supporters and students.
 We are excited to continue growing and developing Limitless into 2018 and beyond.

 CEO, Kode Biotech Group